 The course is run from our training rooms adjacent to Beacon View Primary Academy, Portsmouth.
 It is a one year course that qualifies successful primary students to teach children aged 5-11 years in primary, junior and infant schools and early years students to teach children aged 3-7 years in primary, infant and nursery schools.

 This is a full-time PGCE course in which 60% of the time is spent in schools and 40% in training centres.
 You will have the opportunity to observe good teachers at work and be able to work alongside them, gradually developing your own teaching skills.
 You will receive high quality mentoring, together with support from the SCITT team to enable you to develop into a competent and confident newly qualified teacher.

 Portsmouth Primary SCITT Consultants and Advisers, as well as the SCITT team undertake much of the training.
 This enables excellent continuity for the many trainees who subsequently take up their first teaching appointments in Portsmouth.
-Now the programme has been running for thirteen years some ex-trainees are taking on the role of mentoring new trainees.
+Now the programme has been running since 2000, many ex-trainees are taking on the role of mentoring new trainees.

 What many of our trainees have found especially motivating is the excitement and stimulation of learning to teach in Portsmouth.
 Many of them feel it is not just a job.
 The course helps them grow personally.

 The city includes areas of social deprivation, and this means teachers here need high levels of commitment and skill.
 They have to expect a lot of themselves and of others.
 Our trainees usually feel that meeting the challenge brings a powerful sense of achievement and reward.